KxSystems/ml/clust/README.md

 ```
 call build.bat
 ```
 **Note**: `build.bat` runs with Visual Studio 2017 and 2019 64 bit.
-For other versions, please modify file accordingly.
+For other versions, please set an environment variable named `VSDIR` pointing to the path of your Visual Studio batch file (vcvars32.bat, vcvars64.bat etc).

 ## Load